presstee/Random-Audiobooks/README.md

 #!/usr/bin/env python3

+# Allows for interaction with my operating system
 import os
 # this will import from Google Text-To-Speech. which will allow text output to be converted into an audio file.
 from gtts import gTTS
 # This will give the output a random argument
 import random

-# Title: The "Almost" Adventures of Timmy.
+# Title: The (Almost) Adventures of Timmy.

 # Once upon a time, a boy named Timmy, went to the
 went = ['skate park', 'carnival', 'mall', 'pond', 'art gallery', 'zoo', 'gym', 'bank', 'hospital', 'Nickelback concert',